 This book describes how a social-norms model of taxation rose and fell in British-ruled Palestine and the State of Israel in the mid-twentieth century.
 Such a model, in which non-legal means were used to foster compliance, appeared in the tax ...
 Read more

 - Taming the Past: Essays on Law in History and History in Law Robert W. Gordon (Cambridge University Press, June 2017).
-Available to order now via Cambridge University Press or Amazon.
+Available via Cambridge University Press or Amazon.
 Listen here as Professor Gordon discusses his book.

 Lawyers and judges often make arguments based on history – on the authority of precedent and original constitutional understandings.
-They argue both to preserve the inspirational, heroic past and to discard its ...
+They argue both to preserve the inspirational, heroic past and to discard its darker pieces – ...
 Read more